duplocloud/orbs/README.md

-A project template for Orbs.

-This repository is designed to be automatically ingested and modified by the CircleCI CLI's `orb init` command.

-_**Edit this area to include a custom title and description.**_
+Shared Duplocloud orb commands for quick and easy CI/CD with CircleCI.
+This orb is a collection of commands that can be used in any CircleCI configuration file.
+The commands are designed to be simple and easy to use, and to provide a consistent experience across all projects.

 ---